misoboute/baking/Barbari.out.md

 Feeding the starter is easy.
 Just pour the given amounts of flour, water, and existing starter into a bowl and mix.
 Discard the remaining starter in the jar, then clean and the jar.
 Now pour the freshly mixed starter into the jar and store in a warm, preferrably dark place.

 It is a good practice to mark the level of the starter on the jar as a measure of its initial volume.
 In a few hours the yeast in the starter will start feeding and causing the mixture to increase in volume and thus rise.
 The volume increase will continue until a certain maximum volume is reached.
 From there, the starter begins to deflate and the level will begin to fall.
 The rise and the subsequent fall of the starter will leave a tidal mark on the wall of the jar.
 The next day, before feeding it or before mixing it into the levain, note the highest point of the tidal mark and compare it to the initial volume of the starter.
 Record the maximum increase ratio of the starter can be used to determine when the levain is ready for mixing into the dough.
+The ratio 2.25 makes for a good starter.

 ## Levain mix
-Time: 22:15-22:30
+Time: 09:30-09:45

 ### Ingredients
-- 216g flour (equal parts whole wheat and all-purpose flour)
+- 742g flour (equal parts whole wheat and all-purpose flour)
-- 216g water
+- 742g water
-- 108g starter (24hr fed)
+- 371g starter (24hr fed)

 ### Yields
-540g of 20% seeded, 100% hydrated levain
+1854g of 20% seeded, 100% hydrated levain

 ### Comments
 This step is essentially the same as feeding the starter - except here we feed the starter to get a larger amount of it than our initial batch.
-So if I usually keep a 200g starter batch and I need 340g of levain in the final dough mix, here I will feed such that I get, say, 540g of levain so that I could use the 340g for the dough and keep the rest as the starter for future bakes.
+So if I usually keep a 200g starter batch and I need 1654g of levain in the final dough mix, here I will feed such that I get, say, 1854g of levain so that I could use the 1654g for the dough and keep the rest as the starter for future bakes.
 When the starter/levain is at its highest rise, a portion of it will be used in the dough mix and the rest will be kept as the future starter.

 Before making the levain (or feeding the starter), if the starter has liquid on top of it (hooch), mix it well before using it.
 Then, in a mixing bowl, pour the water and add the appropriate amount of the starter and mix well.
 Then add the flour and mix well.